 KAVLI INSTITUTE FOR ASTRONOMY AND ASTROPHYSICS, PEKING UNIVERSITY

-With English as its working language, KIAA is developing an intellectual environment for scientific exchange.
-In partnership with the National Astronomical Observatories and other astronomical centers and universities in China, KIAA is engaged in theoretical and observational initiatives, development and utilization of facilities, and training of students and postdocs.
-KIAA regularly sponsors thematic workshops, conferences, and special-topic training programs.
-KIAA is establishing exchange and visiting programs with other Kavli institutes and a network of universities and astronomy centers worldwide.
-The institute, in conjunction with the Department of Astronomy, has a total of about 25 faculty, 12 postdoctoral fellows, 45 graduate students, and 120 undergraduates.
-For more information, see http://kiaa.pku.edu.cn/
+With English as its working language, KIAA is an intellectual platform for scientific exchange.
+KIAA is engaged in national and international theoretical and observational initiatives, development and use of facilities, and student training, pursued in partnerships with other Kavli institutes and a network of domestic and international astronomy centers.
+KIAA regularly sponsors thematic workshops and conferences.
+The KIAA and Department of Astronomy have about 25 faculty, 30 postdoctoral fellows, 60 graduate students, 120 undergraduates, and many visiting scholars.
+For more information on this and other potential postdoctoral opportunities, see http://kiaa.pku.edu.cn/opportunities/postdoc

 SALARY: Depending on qualifications and experience.

-MINIMUM QUALIFICATIONS: Ph.D. in astronomy, physics, planetary sciences or related fields completed or expected by effective date, a demonstrated record of research excellence, and potential to obtain external funding.
-PKU is an equal opportunity employer.
+MINIMUM QUALIFICATIONS: Ph.D. in astronomy, physics, planetary sciences or related fields completed or expected by effective date, and a demonstrated record of research excellence.
 Candidates of any nationality are encouraged to apply.

-APPLICATION PROCESS: Applicants should submit the following by email to firstname.lastname@example.org: CV, brief summary of research and teaching experience, plan of future scientific goals, and at least three confidential letters of recommendation.
+APPLICATION PROCESS: Applicants should submit the following by email to email@example.com: CV, brief summary of research experience, plan of future research, and at least three confidential letters of recommendation.

 Fax: +86 10 6276 7900